Last update: 04.02.2019

 When it comes to other streaming platforms, tigerVPN doesn’t work with BBC iPlayer or Hulu.

 P2P and torrenting

 tigerVPN allows unlimited torrenting across their servers, something many VPN services do not offer.
 With that said, they recommend using servers in places like Amsterdam, Bucharest, and Montreal, where torrenting is widely accepted.
 This means that users in Asia and Australia might be sacrificing some speed for their peace of mind.

 Overall, torrenting is a strong point of tigerVPN.
 If you’re into P2P action, we recommend you give the service a try.

 As you might expect from a politically-minded company, tigerVPN has also expressed their support for freedom of speech in China.

 And they seem to have translated this concern into action.
 Our contacts in China, whom we asked to run some tests for this tigerVPN review, report that they had some success in penetrating the Great Firewall.
 This isn’t that surprising, considering that the VPN has a “stealth” feature to bypass Deep Packet Inspection (DPI).

-Sure, they have a decent library of self-help resources and also operate lively social media accounts.
+They have a decent library of self-help resources and also operate lively social media accounts.
 However, in a world where even some second-rate VPNs offer 24/7 one-on-one support via live chat, tigerVPN has fallen behind.

 Having noted that their Support reacts faster if you’re a premium client, we opened the chat which said that we might need to wait up to 20 minutes for a reply.